exousiak/exousiak/README.md

 ## Yekwon Kim
-To put a dent in the universe
+here to put a dent in the universe
 <br>

 ## Education